Aptiv (NYSE:APTV) Given New $144.00 Price Target at Cowen

-Aptiv (NYSE:APTV – Get Rating) had its price objective lowered by Cowen from $150.00 to $144.00 in a research report report published on Friday morning, Stock Target Advisor reports.
+Aptiv (NYSE:APTV – Get Rating) had its target price cut by Cowen from $150.00 to $144.00 in a research note issued to investors on Friday morning, The Fly reports.

-Several other analysts also recently issued reports on the company.
+Other analysts have also recently issued reports about the company.
+Barclays reduced their target price on Aptiv from $184.00 to $160.00 and set an overweight rating on the stock in a report on Thursday, April 7th.
 StockNews.com assumed coverage on Aptiv in a report on Thursday, March 31st.
-They issued a hold rating for the company.
-Robert W. Baird lowered their price target on Aptiv from $155.00 to $148.00 in a report on Friday.
-BNP Paribas assumed coverage on Aptiv in a report on Monday, April 11th.
-They issued an outperform rating and a $160.00 price target for the company.
-Morgan Stanley lowered their price target on Aptiv from $200.00 to $170.00 and set an overweight rating for the company in a report on Wednesday, April 6th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price target on Aptiv from $158.00 to $140.00 and set a buy rating for the company in a report on Thursday, April 21st.
-Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and fourteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of Buy and an average target price of $159.65.
+They issued a hold rating on the stock.
+Royal Bank of Canada reduced their target price on Aptiv from $190.00 to $170.00 in a report on Friday, February 4th.
+The Goldman Sachs Group reduced their target price on Aptiv from $189.00 to $162.00 and set a buy rating on the stock in a report on Tuesday, March 22nd.
+Finally, Wells Fargo & Company upgraded Aptiv from an underweight rating to an equal weight rating and upped their target price for the company from $108.00 to $112.00 in a report on Tuesday, April 12th.
+Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and fourteen have assigned a buy rating to the company.
+According to MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $159.65.

-In other Aptiv news, CEO Kevin P. Clark sold 5,830 shares of the firm’s stock in a transaction dated Wednesday, April 13th.
-The shares were sold at an average price of $109.98, for a total value of $641,183.40.
-Following the transaction, the chief executive officer now owns 676,822 shares of the company’s stock, valued at $74,436,883.56.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-0.41% of the stock is currently owned by company insiders.
+In related news, CEO Kevin P. Clark sold 5,830 shares of Aptiv stock in a transaction that occurred on Wednesday, April 13th.
+The stock was sold at an average price of $109.98, for a total transaction of $641,183.40.
+Following the sale, the chief executive officer now directly owns 676,822 shares in the company, valued at $74,436,883.56.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 0.41% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of APTV.
-New York State Common Retirement Fund raised its holdings in shares of Aptiv by 0.6% during the fourth quarter.
+Large investors have recently made changes to their positions in the business.
+New York State Common Retirement Fund raised its stake in Aptiv by 0.6% during the fourth quarter.
 New York State Common Retirement Fund now owns 436,749 shares of the auto parts company’s stock valued at $72,042,000 after buying an additional 2,406 shares during the last quarter.
-Gamco Investors INC. ET AL raised its holdings in shares of Aptiv by 28.3% during the third quarter.
+Gamco Investors INC. ET AL raised its stake in Aptiv by 28.3% during the third quarter.
 Gamco Investors INC. ET AL now owns 38,331 shares of the auto parts company’s stock valued at $5,710,000 after buying an additional 8,458 shares during the last quarter.
-Hartford Investment Management Co. raised its holdings in shares of Aptiv by 5.0% during the fourth quarter.
-Hartford Investment Management Co. now owns 31,685 shares of the auto parts company’s stock valued at $5,226,000 after buying an additional 1,496 shares during the last quarter.
-IndexIQ Advisors LLC raised its holdings in shares of Aptiv by 14.7% during the fourth quarter.
-IndexIQ Advisors LLC now owns 5,353 shares of the auto parts company’s stock valued at $883,000 after buying an additional 687 shares during the last quarter.
-Finally, Van ECK Associates Corp raised its holdings in shares of Aptiv by 15.9% during the fourth quarter.
-Van ECK Associates Corp now owns 6,460 shares of the auto parts company’s stock valued at $1,066,000 after buying an additional 887 shares during the last quarter.
-91.08% of the stock is currently owned by hedge funds and other institutional investors.
+Hartford Investment Management Co. raised its stake in shares of Aptiv by 5.0% in the fourth quarter.
+Hartford Investment Management Co. now owns 31,685 shares of the auto parts company’s stock worth $5,226,000 after purchasing an additional 1,496 shares during the last quarter.
+IndexIQ Advisors LLC raised its stake in shares of Aptiv by 14.7% in the fourth quarter.
+IndexIQ Advisors LLC now owns 5,353 shares of the auto parts company’s stock worth $883,000 after purchasing an additional 687 shares during the last quarter.
+Finally, Van ECK Associates Corp raised its stake in shares of Aptiv by 15.9% in the fourth quarter.
+Van ECK Associates Corp now owns 6,460 shares of the auto parts company’s stock worth $1,066,000 after purchasing an additional 887 shares during the last quarter.
+Institutional investors and hedge funds own 91.08% of the company’s stock.

 Aptiv Company Profile (Get Rating)